Go to the Nature Institute’s home page

 Yes, the Cell’s Genomic Performance Is Complex!

-Indeed, you will have noticed in these first chapters that we seem to be raising a lot of questions!
+You will have noticed in these first chapters that we seem to be raising a lot of questions!
 You can count on one thing — the question-raising will never come to an end.
 This is, in the first place, what all good science should do — raise decisive questions with ever greater clarity.
 But we can also nourish a hope that is not common in today’s science: namely, that by continuing to describe the life of organisms in a revelatory way — acknowledging the narrative and holistic character of beings whose lives manifest from the immaterial “inner” toward the material “outer” — we will find the description itself coming more and more to constitute exactly the sort of biological understanding and explanation we can best look for.
 We will explicitly address this sort of understanding, and how it connects to our ideas of causality, in Chapter 12 (“Is a Qualitative Biology Possible?”).

 Notes

-1. See Lieberman-Aiden 2009 and Rao 2014.
+1. See Lieberman-Aiden et al. 2009 and Rao et al. 2014.

 2. Figure 3.1 credit: Miriam Huntley, Rob Scharein, and Erez Lieberman-Aiden.
 Linear chromosome at top of figure: Ed Yong (CC BY-SA 3.0).